stefan-matic/audio-profile-switcher/README.md

 ![Installation](assets/installation.png)

-The script does require sudo privileges to be able to symlink the script to your `/usr/local/bin` directory.
+The script does require sudo privileges to be able to copy the script to your `/usr/local/bin` directory.

 *Please verify any scripts yourselves before running it with sudo permissions.*